Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Methodology

 \textit{Subgraph-based approaches} can offer more reliable graph predictions by encoding the local context of structures.
 One major area of research in causal-based graph models \cite{ chen2022learning} involves constructing a structural causal graph (SCM) for theoretical examination.
 Making sure the model is invariant to the non-causal element is a fundamental solution. \textit{Disentangled-based approaches} aim to learn representations that separate distinct and informative factors behind the graph data, process them, and characterize them by different mechanisms. \cite{fan2022debiasing}.

-\textit{Learning strategy approaches} concentrate on utilizing training schemes with specific optimization objectives and constraints to promote \ac{OOD} generalization.
-Invariant learning aims to learn features or representations that are invariant across different domains during training \cite{wu2022discovering}.
-Particularly, researchers have actively pursued feature distribution alignment using methods such as the \ac{MMD}~\cite{li2018domain}, and second-order correlation~\cite{sun2016deep}, among others \cite{arjovsky2019invariant, krueger2021out, sagawa2019distributionally}.
-Adversarial training to minimize domain discrepancy in the embedding space.
-Adversarial learning focuses on reducing the distribution discrepancy in the embedding space across different domains \cite{ganin2016domain}.
+\textit{Learning strategy approaches} focus on training schemes with specific objectives and constraints to promote \ac{OOD} generalization.
+Invariant learning aims to extract features or representations that remain consistent across domains during training \cite{wu2022discovering}.
+This often involves explicitly aligning feature distributions using techniques such as \ac{MMD}~\cite{li2018domain}, second-order correlation \cite{sun2016deep}, or methods like IRM and others \cite{arjovsky2019invariant, krueger2021out, sagawa2019distributionally}.
+In contrast, adversarial learning enforces domain invariance indirectly by training the feature extractor to fool a domain discriminator \cite{ganin2016domain}.

-Note that in Section \ref{sec:experiments}, we show that in certain cases the backbone architecture choice is even more critical than \ac{DG} algorithms, as it determines feature extraction quality and significantly affects overall model performance.
+In Section \ref{sec:experiments}, we show that in certain cases the backbone architecture choice is even more critical than \ac{DG} algorithms, as it determines feature extraction quality and significantly affects overall model performance.